FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 Center](https://www.research.ibm.com/labs/watson/) called [Meinolf
 Sellmann](https://en.wikipedia.org/wiki/Meinolf_Sellmann).

-I recall that he’s one of the fellows I traveled with through the Super Shuttle service on my way to the conference.
+I recall that he's one of the fellows I traveled with through the Super Shuttle service on my way to the conference.
 I remember because some lady asked if his accent was Scandinavian (it was actually German).

 The talk is all right and he goes over his primary accomplishment with the SAT Solver.

-There’s another *What’s Hot Talk*.
-This time, it’s a lot more interesting than HCI simply because someone talks about [artificially intelligent Angry Birds](https://aibirds.org/).
+There's another *What's Hot Talk*.
+This time, it's a lot more interesting than HCI simply because someone talks about [artificially intelligent Angry Birds](https://aibirds.org/).
 Who knew?